Willie2511/Computational-Thinking-and-Algorithm-Tasks/README.md

 This repository contains a number of weekly tasks completed over the past three months.

-1. The first task was to write a program that calculates somebody's Body Mass Index.
-The inputs are the person's height in centimetres and weight in kilograms.
+1. The first task was to write a program that calculates a users Body Mass Index.
+Body Mass Index is calculated using the formula kg/m*m.
+The inputs needed for this calculation are the person's height in meters squared and weight in kilograms.
 The output is their weight divided by their height in metres squared.
+Therefore, I labelled the user input for height(in meters) as x, and let height = x * x in order to get the users height in meters squared.
+This makes the program much easier for a potential user to calculate BMI, due to its user friendly height and weight units.
 This is a simple program which deals with basic user inputs.

 2. The second weekly task was to write a program that asks a user to input a string and outputs every second letter in reverse order.
 A short piece of code was developed to achieve this.